gamemanual0/gm0/source/docs/hardware-basics/motor-guide/wiring-mounting-motors.rst

 goBILDA motors use JST-XH 4-pin encoder port (**note the difference: XH vs PH**), so to connect them, you need a JST-PH to JST-XH cable, available from AndyMark or goBILDA.

-AndyMark also use JST-XH encoder port; however, an additional problem is that encoders of these motors require 5v power, whereas encoder port of :term:`REV hub <Expansion Hub>` only provides 3.3v.
+AndyMark also use JST-XH encoder port; however, an additional problem is that encoders of these motors require 5v power, whereas the encoder port of :term:`REV hub <Expansion Hub>` only provides 3.3v.
 Thus, it is recommended that you connect them using level shifters, available from REV Robotics.
 For details please check the `REV Expansion Hub Guide <https://docs.revrobotics.com/rev-control-system/control-system-overview/expansion-hub-basics>`_.

 Mounting Motors
 ---------------